bdmurray/work-experience/gpt-output/resume.md

 ## Education

-* Bachelor of Science in Computer Science - University of Minnesota
+* Bachelor of Science in Computer Science - Bemidji State University

 ---